 Different banks offer different features, so in reality, there is no one best account for everyone.

-In this article, we will be looking at some of the highest-interest savings accounts on offer today, along with some of the best features on offer to help you make the right decision for you.
+In this article, we will be looking at some of the highest-interest savings accounts available today, along with some of the best features to help you make the right decision for you.

 Here are the top 14 best high yield savings accounts:

-Alliant Credit Union is offering a high yield savings account with an APY of 0.55%.
+Alliant Credit Union’s High-Rate Savings account is a NCUA insured high yield savings account with very competitive interest rates.

 There are no maintenance fees to pay as long as you choose the eStatements option.
 This shouldn’t be a big issue as the credit union offers mobile banking and online banking, making it even more convenient to manage your money.